Three Rivers declared a climate emergency in April 2019.

 Hertfordshire County Council

-See what Hertfordshire County Council are doing to tackle climate change and sustainability issues here.
+See what Hertfordshire County Council is doing to tackle climate change and sustainability issues here.

 Three Rivers District Council is a partner of the Hertfordshire Climate Change and Sustainability Partnership (HCCSP), which has members from Hertfordshire County Council, all local district and borough councils and the Hertfordshire Local Enterprise Partnership (LEP).
 This is a strategic partnership which aims to share information, coordinate and influence solutions, and bring forward proposals for interventions around climate change and sustainability across Hertfordshire.
 The key focus for HCCSP is working in partnership and developing joint programmes that are beyond the scope of individual authorities.